 In 1934 the church’s name was changed to Bethany Evangelical and Reformed Church, reflecting a denominational change.
 In 1954 a new church building was dedicated and the name changed to Lyerly Memorial, honoring Dr. J.M.L.
 Lyerly and family.

 The name became Lyerly Memorial United Church of Christ after another denominational merger.

 In 2005, the congregation voted to withdraw from the United Church of Christ, and the name was changed to Lyerly Evangelical Church.
 Since 2005, the church has not been affiliated with any denomination, choosing instead to look to God’s Word as the authority on church organization.

 The following sons of the congregation have become ministers: Henderson L.V.
-Shinn, William C. Lyerly, Jacob Nevin Lyerly, Tom Ross Safrit, Charles Donald Lyerly, and Paul Lee Pickler.
-Lyerly Church currently has a seminary student, Darren Custer.
+Shinn, William C. Lyerly, Jacob Nevin Lyerly, Tom Ross Safrit, Charles Donald Lyerly, Paul Lee Pickler, and Darren Custer.